 page last edited on 08 May 2018

 You can configure your X-Cart 5 store to show a section recommending related products (alternatives or additional items) to your customers - the so-called “Related products” block.
-This feature is available through the use of the module Related Products by X-Cart team.
-To use the feature, make sure this module is installed and enabled.
+This feature is available through the use of the addon Related Products by X-Cart team.
+To use the feature, make sure this addon is installed and enabled.

 By using the related products feature you can: